synergylabs/BuildingDepot/buildingdepot/Documentation/source/centralservice.rst

 not have to be manually added.
 Simply selecting the tag will automatically add at the backend all the points containing that tag into this group.
 Sensor groups and User groups come together to form the access control lists.
-Access control lists are a key element in GioTTO to facilitate both privacy and security.
+Access control lists are a key element in BuildingDepot to facilitate both privacy and security.
 For pairs of User Groups and Sensor Groups, we choose a permission value with which we want to associate.
-There are four levels of permission defined in Giotto which are ‘d/r’ (deny read) ,’r’ (read) , ‘r/w’ (read write) and ‘r/w/p’ (read write permission).
+There are four levels of permission defined in BuildingDepot which are ‘d/r’ (deny read) ,’r’ (read) , ‘r/w’ (read write) and ‘r/w/p’ (read write permission).
 If there are multiple permission mappings between a user and a point then the one that is most restrictive is chosen.
-The deny read permission level, in particular, is important for maintaining privacy of data for various groups simultaneously using Giotto for a building.
+The deny read permission level, in particular, is important for maintaining privacy of data for various groups simultaneously using BuildingDepot for a building.

 When a r/w/p permission link is created between the UserGroup “Home_usergroup” and Sensor Group “Home”.
 All users in UserGroup get r/w/p access to points in SensorGroup.
 Any user can